 The array predSampleCr of the prediction samples of component Cr is derived by invoking the weighted sample prediction process specified in subclause 8.5.2.2.3 with the chroma location ( xB/2, yB/2 ), the width and the height of the current chroma prediction block nPbWCr set equal to nPbW/2, nPbHCr set equal to nPbH/2, and the sample arrays predSamplesL0Cr and predSamplesL1Cr as well as predFlagL0, predFlagL1, refIdxL0, refIdxL1, and cIdx equal to 2 given as input.

-Otherwise ( ic_flag is equal to 1), the following applies.
+Otherwise, if ic_flag is equal to 1 and vspFlag is equal to 0, the following applies.

 The array predSampleL of the prediction samples of luma component is derived by invoking the illumination compensated sample prediction process specified in subclause G.8.5.2.2.4, with the luma location ( xC, yC ), the size of the current luma coding block nCS, the luma location ( xB, yB ), the width and the height of the current luma prediction block nPbW, nPbH, and the sample arrays predSamplesL0L and predSamplesL1L as well as predFlagL0, predFlagL1, refIdxL0, refIdxL1, mvL0, mvL1 and cIdx equal to 0 given as input.